-If terminated as a result of this policy, a student may not apply for re-admission.
+If terminated as a result of this policy, a student may not apply for re-admission unless the individual meets terms as described in the Policy 02:23:00 Reinstatement After Withdrawal or Termination.

 To initiate a review of any type of complaint regarding SAP, see Policy 02:16:00 Informal Complaint and Grievance Policy.